Tamnme/gitlab-podman/README.md

   IdentityFile ~/.ssh/gitlab_rsa
 ```
 2. Gitlab-runner
-- Remember to set this parameter which help your runner resolve your local gitlab server
+- Remember to set this parameter which help your runner resolve your local gitlab server.
+Check example file `config.toml.template`
 ```yaml
 ...
 [runners.docker]
     ...
     network_mode = "host"
 ```
-Check example in config.toml.template
 3. Podman
 When running podman on ubuntu Jammy, you may encouter container error with crun.
 Remove current crun with apt then install latest version on https://github.com/containers/crun
 ## TODO